Officers' Skat: Name

+Rules

+Overview

 The game is played between two players, each of whom has two rows of cards placed face down and two rows of cards placed face up on top of them.
 Thus each player has his 16 cards laid out in two rows of cards facing him, each row containing four pairs of cards, the top cards being face up.
 The players then play for 16 tricks.
 Players may agree to play with a trump suit (the game is then known as Suit; German: Farbenspiel), without a trump suit (Grand) or without any trumps at all (Ramsch).
 A Null game (Nullspiel), as in normal Skat, may be also possible depending on the rules.